The 4 different types of workplace learning styles

 While gender and ethnicity are critical components of diversity in the workforce, so too are learning and work styles.
 And as an organization attracts different types of learning styles and personality types, leadership teams need to understand how to adapt their management style to provide the best environment possible for each employee to succeed.
 That starts with developing a broader understanding of effective communication with workers who all process information and learn in different ways.

-From visual to auditory, here’s a closer look at the different learning styles, along with some advice for managers and learning development professionals to communicate effectively with and encourage success for each type of learner.
+From visual to auditory, here’s a closer look at the different workplace learning styles, along with some advice for managers and learning development professionals to communicate effectively with and encourage success for each type of learner.

 Style 1: “The Student” (Visual & Verbal Learners)